christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 When we think back to Forgejo's layered architecture we realize that `forgejo.org/models/actions` is not allowed to import `forgejo.org/services/notify`, because it lies in a lower layer.

+At this point I already compiled everything I figured out and planned to do into issue [#3719](https://codeberg.org/forgejo/forgejo/issues/3719).
+That gave Forgejo's maintainers the option to share their opinion.
+After all, perhaps I didn't understand Forgejo's structure well enough.
+It's better to find that out before spending hours implementing something no one needs.

 ### PR [#7510](https://codeberg.org/forgejo/forgejo/pulls/7510): Refactoring
 This is where my first pull request comes in.
 I had to move some code from `forgejo.org/models/actions` up a layer into `forgejo.org/services/actions`.